What is a vasectomy?

 Are there long-term negative effects from a vasectomy?

 According to the American Urological Association, between 1-2% of men suffer lasting pain from vasectomies.
+While this is an unfortunate consequence, keep in mind that a decision not to get a vasectomy doesn’t eliminate suffering, it just puts all of the burden on women.

 Are vasectomies reversible?